adobe/spectrum-web-components/packages/action-group/README.md

 ## Selected

 The `selected` property represents the selection state within a button group.
 This property can be managed either by the component or by the user.
 Passing in an array of button values will make `<sp-action-group>` a controllable component.
+Though `selected` would more commonly be set via Javascript expressions (i.e. `<sp-action-group .selected=${["first"]}>`), it is also possible to set `selected` as a JSON string.

 ```html
 <sp-action-group selects="single" selected='["first"]'>